 May 16, 2002

-These fresh water mollusks look like small clams and they're usually a yellowish-brown color with dark and light colored stripes.
+These freshwater mollusks look like small clams they're usually a yellowish-brown color with dark and light colored stripes.
 Most zebra mussels are smaller than an inch (2.54 cm) in length, but they can be up to two inches (5.1 cm) long.
 They're most often found in dense clusters and prefer shallow (6-30 feet or 2-10 m), algae-rich water.
-Densities of over 1 million per square meter have been recorded in parts of Lake Erie!
+Densities of over one million per square meter have been recorded in parts of Lake Erie!